 • If a student wishes to appeal an instructor's decision to withdraw him for absences, the student should consult the instructor's immediate supervisor.
-Further appeals should be made to the next ranking official up to the executive vice president of instruction.
+Further appeals should be made to the next ranking official up to the vice president of student learning.
 The official to whom the appeal is made may reverse the withdrawal.
-The decision of the executive vice president of instruction is final.
+The decision of the vice president of student learning is final.